 Under the current EU rules market participants must issue instruments traded on trading venues in book entry form.
-This is a limitation to the development of DLT market infrastructures in the EU.
-On 2 June 2022 the Regulation 2022/858 of the European Parliament and of the Council of 30 May 2022 on a pilot regime for market infrastructures based on distributed ledger technology ("DLT") was published on the Official Journal of the European Union (the "DLT Pilot Regime Regulation").
+This is a limitation to the development of DLT market infrastructures.

+On 2 June 2022 the Regulation 2022/858 of the European Parliament and of the Council of 30 May 2022 on a pilot regime for market infrastructures based on distributed ledger technology ("DLT") was published on the Official Journal of the European Union (the "Pilot Regime Regulation").

-The DLT Pilot Regime Regulation is one of the measures included in the "Digital Finance Package" presented by the European Commission on 24 September 2020, along with the Markets in Crypto-Assets Regulation ("MiCAR").
+The Pilot Regime Regulation is one of the measures stemming from the "Digital Finance Package" presented by the European Commission on 24 September 2020, along with the Markets in Crypto-Assets Regulation ("MiCAR").

-The purpose of the DLT Pilot Regime Regulation is to introduce certain temporary exemptions from the current EU framework in order to permit the setting-up of DLT market infrastructures.
-The temporary regime will last for 6 years starting from March 2023, but can be renewed or made permanent by EU institutions at the end of this period.
+The purpose of the Pilot Regime Regulation is to introduce certain temporary exemptions from the current EU framework in order to permit the creation of DLT market infrastructures.
+The temporary regime will last for 6 years starting from March 2023, but can be renewed by EU institutions.

-Rationale of the DLT Pilot Regime Regulation
+Rationale of the Pilot Regime Regulation